 Using Notre Dame's state-of-the-art facility, the Jordan Hall of Science, students in the Life Sciences track engage in two major areas of study: Ecology and Environmental Science and Cancer Biology.
-Both content areas foster collaborative problem-solving skills and experiential understanding of science by actively involving students in the design, implementation, and analysis of experiments in molecular biology (i.e. cancer biology and molecular genetics) and environmental science (i.e. stream environmental assessment/restoration and lake ecosystem management).
+Both content areas foster collaborative problem-solving skills and experiential understanding of science by actively involving students in the design, implementation, and analysis of experiments in molecular biology (cancer biology and molecular genetics) and environmental science (stream ecology and environmental assessment/restoration).

 You will improve proficiency and confidence under laboratory conditions and field situations and directly engage in accurate reading of scholarly journal articles, the structure/function of scientific research papers, posters and seminar presentations, and the use of biostatistical analysis.

 The topics covered within these areas highlight both basic research conducted by Notre Dame faculty and the connection of this research to applied fields in industry, medicine, and environmental management.
-Students investigate these topics using a variety of formats, including interactive lectures, laboratory work, collaborative learning, computer and video material, group discussions, and field trips.
+You will investigate these topics using a variety of formats, including interactive lectures, laboratory and field work, collaborative learning, computer and video material, group discussions, and field trips with interpretive naturalists.

-In the ecology and environmental science component of the course, students investigate unique local ecosystems including Warren Dunes, Michigan (ecological succession, geologic history and ecosystem management), and Warren Woods, Michigan (ecology of rare, old growth forest).
-Students conduct projects that involve laboratory experiments and field assessments of environmental quality in stream and lake ecosystems.
-Students sample and compare several characteristics of Notre Dame’s two lakes including zooplankton, water chemistry, dissolved oxygen, and clarity.
-Students also discuss published scientific literature on lake management and stream restoration strategies during colloquia and on field trips with Notre Dame researchers.
+In the ecology and environmental science component of the course, you will investigate unique local ecosystems including Warren Dunes, Michigan (ecological succession, geologic history and ecosystem management), Warren Woods, Michigan (ecology of rare, old growth forest) and collect field data for a research project and presentation centering on environmental quality assessments of a local stream ecosystem.
+During colloquia with Notre Dame researchers, you will have the opportunity to discuss research strategies and review published scientific literature on stream ecology and restoration strategies.

 Mark Olsen, associate teaching professor and majors/honors biology laboratory program coordinator, conducted his undergraduate studies at St. Michael’s College in Vermont (B.S. in biological sciences, 1981) and his graduate work at the University of Notre Dame (‘89 M.S., ‘94 Ph.D.).
 Dr. Olsen’s master’s degree research explored the impact of an introduced crayfish on the community ecology of northern Wisconsin lakes and his doctoral work explored behavioral, physiological, and biochemical adaptations for natural sub-zero temperature tolerance in invertebrates.